bertomartin/nickjj.github.io/reviews/index.md

     <em><p>
       "The course has helped me tremendously in the understanding of Docker, through the use of the Flask app.
-After understanding yaml and the docker-compose files, I went on and applied docker to each of my portfolio sites and am completely sold.
+After understanding yaml and the docker-compose files, I went on and applied Docker to each of my portfolio sites and am completely sold.
     </p>
     <p>All-in-all a very understandable and beginner friendly course to extend